A DUI in Indiana can potentially stay on your record forever, but there are ways for it to be removed within a relatively short time.

 Given that a DUI is a black mark on your record that can affect college acceptance, scholarships, employment prospects, housing opportunities, and even your insurance rates, it is worth exploring if and when it can be erased from your criminal record.

-There is no timeframe for a DUI naturally “falling off” your record, but with the help of an attorney, you can have it removed.
+There is no timeframe for a DUI to naturally “fall off” your record, but with the help of an attorney, you can have it removed.
 Valpo DUI Attorney Mark Worthley of Worthley Law has been helping Indiana residents navigate this process.
 If you have been convicted of a DUI and you would like it removed from your record, contact Worthley Law.
-To schedule a free, no-obligation consultation, call (219) 575-8565 or fill out our online form.
+To schedule a free, no-obligation consultation, call us or fill out our online form.

 This seemingly straightforward question has four different answers, depending on the nature of the charge and how you ultimately fight.